jaateixeira/ScrapLogGit2Net/docs/CONTRIBUTING.md

 ### Argparse

 ### Rich
+ the ScrapLogGit2Net repository on GitHub, go to https://github.com/jaateixeira/ScrapLogGit2Net/ .
+In the top right corner of the page, you will see a "Fork" button.
+Click on this button, and GitHub will create a copy of the repository under your GitHub account.
+This forked repository is now independent of the original repository, allowing you to freely make changes without affecting the original project.
+You can then clone your forked repository to your local machine, make your changes, and push them back to your fork on GitHub.

 **Rich** is a library for rich text and beautiful formatting in the terminal.
 It is used to create aesthetically pleasing and user-friendly command-line interfaces with features like progress bars, tables, and syntax highlighting.